ztimson/Waterloo2014/README.md

  - S3 only halfed worked (15 points), I rushed to move onto S4
  - S4 didn't have time to complete

-In hindsight, knowing I only needed to pass 3 problems to advance to nationals, I should have focused on the 3 easiest problems & ensured they all worked instead of rushing the last 2 and it costing me both.
+In hindsight, knowing I only needed to pass 3 problems to advance to nationals, I should have focused on the 3 easiest problems & ensured they all worked instead of rushing through all of the problems & ending up with two half-complete.